-In 2017, the wildfires that ravaged the interior of BC were the worst our province has ever seen.
+In our province, we’ve seen how wildfires can be extremely impactful.
+For example in 2017, the wildfires that ravaged the interior of BC were the worst our province has ever seen.

 More than 1,200,000 hectares of the province were impacted by wild fires – surpassing the 1958 record of 856,000 hectares.
 At the peak of the emergency – thousands of people were evacuated from their homes, many vital sections of our transportation network were closed and a thick blanket of smoke hung across our province – giving us all some perspective of just how much of BC was burning.

 As the ministry responsible for a safe and efficient transportation network in BC, our job in an emergency like this is to safely manage that network during a time when many of our highways are active evacuation routes or impacted by fire related closures.
 During emergencies we work closely with many other levels of government – provincial, federal and municipal – that also have crucial roles to fill.